 1. Go into your yard and find a sample of soil that doesn't have any pebbles, rocks, roots, mulching, etc.

-out a handful to give yourself enough to work with.
+You will want about a handful to give yourself enough to work with.

 2. Moisten and knead an amount of soil about the size of a golf ball into a moldable condition.